smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 ZEPTOVM_OP_PUSHEXPR_REPLYFIELD is 1-byte opcode, REPLY-NUMBER and FIELD-SEQUENCE are similar to that of in JMPIFREPLYFIELD instruction.

 PUSHEXPR_REPLYFIELD takes a field (specified by FIELD-SEQUENCE) from reply (specified by REPLY-NUMBER), and pushes it to the expression stack (if expression stack is exceeded, it will cause ZEPTOVM_EXPRSTACKOVERFLOW VM exception).
-If data in the field doesn't fit into 2 bytes, it is an ZEPTOVM_INVALIDEXPRDATA exception.
-If data in the field is negative, it is casted to unsigned before pushing.
+If data in the field doesn't fit into stack type (see below), it is an ZEPTOVM_INVALIDEXPRDATA exception.

 **\| ZEPTOVM_OP_PUSHEXPR_EXPR \| EXPR-OFFSET \|**